chrisguest75/docker_examples/75_skaffold/README.md

 NOTE: `docker compose` is not supported
 NOTE: There seems to be an issue with the docker deployer where it will pick a new port each time.

+TODO:

+* Work out how volume shares are done.

 ## Install

 Ensure that skaffold is installed